AbdellahBaqua/Controlit-handgesturecontrolleddiaporama-/docs/source/index.rst

 Gesture & Speech Presentation Control
 =======================================

-Welcome to the documentation for the Gesture & Speech Controlled Presentation System, a computer vision educational project supervised by ENSAM AIDTs chef departement Mr. Masrour.
+Welcome to the documentation for the Gesture & Speech Controlled Presentation System, a computer vision educational project supervised by ENSAM AIDT departement chef , Mr. Masrour.

 This project provides a robust, hands-free method for controlling slideshow presentations using a combination of computer vision and speech recognition.
 The system is designed for a presenter to navigate slides using specific hand gestures and voice commands, eliminating the need for a physical clicker.